meefik/busybox/README.md

 # BusyBox

-(c) 2015 Anton Skshidlevsky
+Copyright (C) 2015 Anton Skshidlevsky, [GPLv3](http://opensource.org/licenses/gpl-3.0.html)

-Licensed under the [GPL version 3](http://www.gnu.org/licenses/) or later.
+This application is an BusyBox installer for Android.

 [BusyBox](http://busybox.net) combines tiny versions of many common UNIX utilities into a single small executable.
 It provides replacements for most of the utilities you usually find in GNU fileutils, shellutils, etc. The utilities in BusyBox generally have fewer options than their full-featured GNU cousins; however, the options that are included provide the expected functionality and behave very much like their GNU counterparts.
 BusyBox provides a fairly complete environment for any small or embedded system.

-This application is an BusyBox installer for Android.

 Latest BusyBox v1.23.2, supported 337 applets: